iMoto251/stats-gui/README.md

 # MX Simulator Automatic Statistics Generator

 Very **very** rough, but functional, statistics generator for Mx Simulator in raceFactory Gaming series.
 It utilizes a web scraper built in JavaScript to write to an output text file in BBCode format.
-I haven't had time to update anything or slim down the code, so funcitonality should work, but may be limited or need slight changes.
+I haven't had time to update anything or slim down the code, so functionality should work, but may be limited or need slight changes.

 ## Web Scraper
 The web scraper is built utilizing puppeteer.